Welcome to Osaka

 There is no official religion in Japan.
 Shinto and Buddhism are the local Japanese religions, while minor religions include Christianity, Baha’i, Judaism, Islam, among others.
-The Japanese Constitution guarantees freedom of religion for all.
 There are local Christian places of worship, as well as many temples and shrines.
 There are a few Muslim and Jewish places of worship, but those may require commuting outside of Osaka.
 Students wearing a hijab, turban, or other outward demonstrations of faith can expect to be noticed more merely because it is not commonly seen in Japan.
-Generally, there are no strong positive or negative attitudes toward certain religions.
+Generally, there are no strong positive or negative attitudes toward certain religions and the Japanese Constitution guarantees freedom of religion for all.

 Cost of Living

 ACCESS in ACADEMICS: CET JAPAN

 Semester students typically attend classes for 2 to 5 hours a day, while summer students have 4 class hours per day.
 On average, semester classes have between 4 and 12 students, while summer classes average 12 students per class.
 Electives at OGU typically have 15+ students.
 For every hour of class, students are expected to complete a minimum of 1 hour of homework.